AlainaMariaJoe/US-airline-EDA-analysis/README.md

 - What are the main drivers of delays?
 - Are delays caused by isolated factors or connected issues?

-The project includes data cleaning, exploratory analysis, and visualization using Python and SQL.
+The project includes data cleaning, exploratory analysis, and visualization using EDA

 ---